roman-corgi/corgisim/README.md

 python -m pip install .
 ```
 ### Install roman_preflight_proper and CGISIm
-In your working directory, first clone [roman_preflight_proper](https://github.com/roman-corgi/cgisim_cpp):
+In your working directory, first clone [roman_preflight_proper](https://github.com/roman-corgi/cgisim_cpp)(
+please note that this is not the official version, but a modified version needed to implement certain functions):
 ```
 git clone https://github.com/roman-corgi/cgisim_cpp.git
 ```
-Please note that this is not the official version, but a modified version needed to implement certain functions<br />
 Go to the [CGISim website](https://sourceforge.net/projects/cgisim/) and download cgisim_v4.0.zip
 Unzip it in your working directory.
 For each of them, enter the directory that contains setup.py and run the following:
 ```